code-423n4/docs/competitions/submission-guidelines.md

 ### High, Medium, and QA reports

-- Wardens should [review Code4rena's severity categorization](https://docs.code4rena.com/awarding/judging-criteria/severity-categorization) prior to submitting vulnerabilities, and select the appropriate risk when submitting.
+- Wardens should [review Code4rena's severity categorization](/competitions/severity-categorization) prior to submitting vulnerabilities, and select the appropriate risk when submitting.
 - Medium or High severity findings should be submitted individually.

 ### QA reports (low/governance)

-Low and non-critical findings must be submitted as a single QA report per warden.
+Low-risk findings must be submitted as a single QA report per warden.

 Your QA report should include:
 - all Low severity findings